Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - **Temporary**
     You have a short-term lease.
 You must move out when your lease ends.
 Usually, you can't move out early, and you can't stay longer.
 - **Overpriced**
-    They are *very* expensive; more than twice the price of a regular apartment.
-They are a really bad deal.
+    They are 60% more expensive than regular apartments.[^37] They are a really bad deal.
 If you have a low budget, rent a room in a [[WG]].

 **Furnished rooms** in a [[WG]] are cheaper.
 People often sublet their rooms while they travel.
 You can live there for a few weeks.
 Usually, you can't do your *[[Anmeldung]]* there, and [that can be a problem](/guides/anmeldung-in-english-berlin#why-you-must-register-your-address).